-• In all cases, once the DUT has set Link_Det=TRUE the DUT should continue transmitting on one channel until link is broken, then cease transmissions for approximately break_link_timer.
+• INFORMATIVE: In all cases, once the DUT has set Link_Det=TRUE the DUT should continue transmitting on one channel only until link is broken.
 The DUT should then restart the Auto-Crossover Process.
 Also, the DUT should sustain a link for all supported speeds on both channels.

 Possible Problems: This test cannot be performed if the DUT does not implement the Auto-Crossover function or if the DUT does not have settings to disable Auto-Negotiation and set certain speeds.
+If the DUT does not Auto-Cross its link signaling (not defined in standard), this test cannot be performed.